-The construction of the shrine, Motosu Hikari Ōkamu no Miya (also referred to as Suza) was completed in 1984, under the guidance of the second oshienushi, Keishu Okada, who succeeded to the missions of the founder, Kōtama Okada, including his mission to build Suza.
+The construction of the World Shrine (also referred to as Suza) was completed in 1984, under the guidance of the second oshienushi, Keishu Okada, who succeeded to the missions of the founder, Kōtama Okada, including his mission to build Suza.
 Suza is a holy place of contact between the Creator and human beings and a base for bringing the Light to the world.
-Everyone is welcome to visit the shrine, regardless of their religious beliefs, faith, ethnicity, or nationality.
+(The shrine is currently undergoing major renovations.)

 ■HOURS: 9:30 AM – 4:00 PM

-*The World Shrine is closed to the public on days when there are private events.
+*The Second Shrine is closed to the public on days when there are private events.
 Please call in advance to confirm opening hours.

 ADDRESS: 2-596-1 Kamiokamoto-machi, Takayama City, Gifu Prefecture, Japan.